rohityadavcloud/rohityadavcloud.github.io/_posts/2010-07-20-cern-experience.markdown

 <p align="center"><img align="middle" src="/images/cern/indian-interns.jpg"></p>

 My mentor, Dr. Ben Segal arranged a tour of CERN Computer Centre for us (thanks a lot sir for making that possible!).
-Below is a photographic panaroma of the server farms;
+Below is a photographic panaroma of the server farm;

 <p align="center"><img align="center" src="/images/cern/servers.jpg"></p>

-I was so thrilled to stand next to the NEXT computer that ran the world's first web server written and managed by Sir Tim Berners Lee himself.
+I was so thrilled to stand next to the _NEXT_ computer that ran the world's first web server, which was written and managed by Sir Tim Berners Lee himself.

 <p align="center"><img align="center" src="/images/cern/www-server.jpg"></p>